GiovanniDantonio/CS-262---HW/hw3/README_experiments.md

 Output:
 - Creates a timestamped directory with subdirectories for each configuration
-- Generates a lab notebook with comparative analysis across configurations
 - Automatically modifies virtual_machine.py parameters for each run and restores defaults afterward

 ## Analysis

-Both experiment scripts generate detailed lab notebooks with:
+Both experiment scripts generate detailed analysis with:
 - Raw data on logical clock jumps, drift, and queue lengths
 - Comparative analysis across runs/configurations
 - Visualizations for each run/configuration